 He has a high school diploma, an undergraduate degree, a couple of continuing education certificates, a number of graduate degree credits and a mail-in minister's license.

 He's worked as a janitor, an art hanger, a substitute public school teacher, a bartender and for a while now, a collaborative filmmaker- as a director, editor, cinematographer and creative director depending on the project.
 You know... depending.
-He does this at Picture Farm, an integrated production company at which he fills a role as one of the partners and as head creativey person, where he gets to wave his jazz hands over the top of all sorts of projects.
+He does this at Picture Farm, a production company at which he fills a role as one of the partners and as head creativey person, where he gets to wave his jazz hands over the top of all sorts of projects.
 At the risk of going overboard, here is a bunch of stuff; a whole lot of words:

 He's won an Emmy award.
 That's probably best thing he's won, I think.

 But there have been some other awards in there from Clios to Staff Picks and some Webby nods.
 He once came in second place in an amateur surfing competition and was a teammate on a number of New York City amateur soccer league champion teams back in the day.
 He's never been nominated for a "most improved" award though, and that's the one he’s always wanted.
 Honest.

 His handiwork has been installed or presented at, among others, Wembley Stadium, Midnight Moment at Times Square, the Barclays Center Oculus, Santiago Calatrava's World Trade Center Oculus, Contemporary Arts Museum Houston, Museum of Contemporary Art Denver, Orange Country Museum of Art, Contemporary Art Museum St. Louis, Contemporary Arts Center Cincinnati, Brooklyn Museum, Kunsthaus Zürich, dozens of midtown department store windows, Colette Paris, Niketowns across the world and hundreds of New York taxi cabs.

 His dog likes him well enough, I'm pretty sure.